sinch/docs/docs/voice/voice-for-android-cloud/voice-android-cloud-calling.md

 > ⚠ Testing DTMF
 >
 > In _App-to-Phone_ scenario, it is possible to issue DTMF sequences using Sinch SDK.
-Please note that if the receiving end of the call is an iOS device, you might have to disable _VoLTE_ ("Voice over LTE") option in the settings of the phone at the receiving end of the call in order to be able to hear DTMF tones.
+Note that if the receiving end of the call is an iOS device, you might have to disable _VoLTE_ ("Voice over LTE") option in the settings of the phone at the receiving end of the call in order to be able to hear DTMF tones.

 ## Set Up an _App-to-sip_ Call